aboutcoders/process-control/README.md

 ## The interface

-The interface Controller defines the method doExit() that determines whether to exist a process.
+The [ControllerInterface](./src/ControllerInterface.php) defines the method doExit() that indicates whether to exist a process.

 ```php
 interface ControllerInterface